Shen-Guo/Mini-Journi/README.md

 ## Things need to impprove
-can add one photo each time
+can add only one photo each time need edit function